9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, and Chromecast built-in

 - 3D-Ready: All HDMI jacks will accept 3D video from your 3D-ready Blu-ray player and output the video signal in 3D to your 3D-ready flat-panel television.

-- Auto Lip-Sync: The Lip-Sync function can automatically synchronize HDMI audio and video (for any HDMI jack) that has gotten out of sync due to the complex digital video processing being performed by your HDMI-compatible TV.
-With HDMI Lip-Sync, the audio delay required to synchronize the audio and video is calculated and applied automatically by the AV receiver.
-You can also manually correct the audio delay from 0 (no delay) to 400 milliseconds; in 10 millisecond steps.
+- AV Sync: The AV Sync feature can automatically synchronize HDMI audio and video (for any HDMI jack) that has gotten out of sync due to the complex digital video processing being performed by your HDMI-compatible TV.
+With AV Sync, the audio delay required to synchronize the audio and video is calculated and applied automatically by the AV receiver.
+You can also manually correct the audio delay from 0 (no delay) to 500 milliseconds; in 5 millisecond steps.

 HDMI Through: When enabling the HDMI Through function, regardless of whether the AV receiver is "O" or in "Standby", both audio/video streams from an HDMI input will be output to your television, via the receiver HDMI monitor output.
 You can select between three HDMI Through modes.